ecastroth/ultimate-sphinx-tutorial/guide/source/index.rst

 however if you feel that something can be improved feel free to contact me at `my email <ecastroth@gmail.com>`_.

-You can find the guides for writting docstrings and implementing Sphinx to your project below.
+You can find the guides for installing the necessary elements of the guide, writting code and docstrings, implementing Sphinx to your project and uploading it to Read the Docs below.
 Enjoy!

 .. toctree::
    :maxdepth: 1
    :hidden:

    _guide/installation-guide
-   _guide/_styleguides/docstrings-guidelines
+   _guide/_styleguides/introduction
    _guide/_tutorial/sphinx-in-your-project
+   _guide/rtd-support

 .. grid::